-When it comes to teens and personal finance, education around money management is pretty non existent.
+When it comes to teens and personal finance, education around money management is pretty non-existent.
 Another scary fact, according to Bankrate.com, only 18 percent of Americans have enough savings to live off of for six months.
 Furthermore, half of all families in the U.S. have no retirement savings.
 So what does this all mean for teens and personal finance?
 Unless they get the financial education they so desperately need, you can expect many young adults to wind up developing bad money habits.
-On a positive note, there are plenty of free resources that teens can access to teach themselves financial literacy.
+On a positive note, there are plenty of free resources that teens can access to help boost their financial literacy.

-Below are five free resources for teens and personal finance
+Below are five free personal finance resources for teens

 1. Next Gen Personal Finance

 When it comes to teens and personal finance, self-study is a great way to learn.
 15 minutes a day is all it takes.
-Next gen personal finance offers free lessons and resources that covers everything personal finance for both middle school and high school kids.
-In addition, teens will find engaging student activities and ready-to-go lessons.
-Budgeting, investing, managing credit, paying for college are just some of the topics they cover.
+Next-gen personal finance offers free lessons and resources that cover everything personal finance for both middle school and high school kids.
+Budgeting, investing, managing credit, and paying for college are just some of the topics they cover.

-JA is a nonprofit who’s mission is to prepare young people for success.
+JA is a nonprofit whose mission is to prepare young people for success.
 On their website, you will find personal finance resources for both middle school and high school kids (for elementary age too if needed).
-Their lessons cover financial literacy, work and career readiness, entrepreneurship and more.
+Their lessons cover financial literacy, career readiness, entrepreneurship, and more.

 3. Free Resources From Banks

 Banks have tons of free resources for teens to take advantage of.
 Here are just a few banks offering some great financial literacy resources: